Overview

 INTRODUCTION

-(This is a revision of dossier R 310 written by Michel SAVELLI, José COMALLONGA and Laurent BOGGIANO)
+(This is a revision of file R 310 written by Michel SAVELLI, José COMALLONGA, and Laurent BOGGIANO.)

-The performance of electronic systems is increasingly limited by the noise behavior of their components, both passive and active.
-It's important for designers to have as accurate an assessment as possible of the background noise of components, and to be familiar with existing measurement techniques and simulation models.
+The performance of electronic systems is increasingly limited by the noise behavior of both passive and active components.
+It is important for designers to have as accurate an assessment as possible of component background noise and to be familiar with existing measurement techniques and simulation models.

-That's why we've focused this dossier and the next one on on four key objectives.
+We have therefore focused this report and the next one on four main objectives.

-The first objective of this dossier is to quickly clarify the mathematical formalism and, from a theoretical point of view, the physical origin of the main sources of background noise, as well as how these sources are characterized within the framework of circuit theory.
+The first objective addressed in this report is to quickly clarify the mathematical formalism and, from a theoretical point of view, the physical origin of the main sources of background noise, as well as how these sources are characterized within the framework of circuit theory.

 Exclusive to subscribers.
 97% yet to be discovered!